Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Alias:
   * Points a hostname to an AWS Resource (app.mydomain.com => blabla.amazonaws.com)
   * Works for ROOT DOMAIN and NON ROOT DOMAIN (aka mydomain.com)
+  * An extension to DNS functionality
+  * Automatically recognizes changes in the resource's IP addresses
+  * Alias Record is always of type A/AAAA for AWS resources
+  * You can't set the TTL
   * Free of charge
   * Native health check
+  * Records Targets:
+    * Elastic Load Balancers
+    * CloudFront Distributions
+    * API Gateway
+    * Elastic Beanstalk environments
+    * S3 Websites
+    * VPC Interface Endpoints
+    * Global Accelerator accelerator
+    * Route 53 record in the same hosted zone
+  * You can't set an ALIAS record for an EC2 DNS name

 #### Route 53 – Routing Policies

+!!! note

     * Define how Route 53 responds to DNS queries
     * Routing:
       * It’s not the same as Load balancer routing which routes the traffic
       * DNS does not route any traffic, it only responds to the DNS queries

 * Route 53 Supports the following Routing Policies
   * Simple
     * Typically, route traffic to a single resource